-Philadelphia – Philadelphia announced today that it will receive $735,000 in federal funding from a Housing and Urban Development (HUD) grant.
-The award comes from the Foster Youth to Independence Initiative (FYI).
+Philadelphia – Philadelphia announced today that it will receive $630,977 in federal funding from a Housing and Urban Development (HUD) grant.
+The award comes from the Foster Youth to Independence Initiative.
 The program invests in local, cross-system collaborative efforts to assist young people aging out of foster care and who are at risk of experiencing homelessness.

 The Philadelphia Housing Authority (PHA), Department of Human Services (DHS), and Office of Homeless Services (OHS) will work in partnership to administer the program.
-The funding will provide 75 housing vouchers, available as early as December 1, 2021.
+The funding will provide 50 housing vouchers, available in late spring.
 The vouchers will cover a maximum of 36 months of rental assistance.

 All eligible applicants must meet all the following criteria:

-- A youth must have lived experience in the child welfare system at 16 or older.
+- have lived experience in the child welfare system at 16 or older.